MikeDigitize/JSFundamentals/README.md

 ```

+The module pattern provides encapuslation and control over what is exposed publically.
+It is by nature a singleton as we will only ever need one instance of it and operate directly on that instance.
+We also don't have to assign a variable to its return value as we get that for free via the IIFE.
+As a result of these benefits the revealing module pattern is a very popular pattern.

-### The Module Prototype Pattern
+### The Revealing Prototype Pattern

 To emphasise the malleability of JavaScript, it's possible to re-engineer the prototype pattern into one that supports private properties.
-By default the <code>prototype</code> property of a function is an object, but we can change this by incorporating the revealing module pattern above.
+By default the <code>prototype</code> property of a function is an object, but we can change this by incorporating the revealing prototype pattern above.

 ```javascript
 function Greeting(){}